arunpariyar/gopherguides-intro-to-go/week11/README.md

 The application provides a CLI integration to run the application the following commands are currently integrated the application.

 - **Read Command**

-  The `Read` command allows to read from the history of the service and print them as desired the available flags are:
+  The `Read` command allows to read from the history of the service and print them as desired

+  The available flags are:

-  - j : for output in JSON format
+  - `-j` : for output in JSON format
-  - f : location for the backup file
+  - `-f` : location for the backup file
-  - o : output result to a file
+  - `-o` : output result to a file

   Some Example commands you can use are:

-  - go run cmd/ugotnews/main.go read 1,2,3,4,5
+  - `go run cmd/ugotnews/main.go read 1,2,3,4,5`
-  - go run cmd/ugotnews/main.go read -j 1,2,3,4,5
+  - `go run cmd/ugotnews/main.go read -j 1,2,3,4,5`
-  - go run cmd/ugotnews/main.go read -o ./articles.json 1,2,3,4,5
+  - `go run cmd/ugotnews/main.go read -o ./articles.json 1,2,3,4,5`
-  - go run cmd/ugotnews/main.go read -o ./articles.json -j -f ./tmp/news.json 1, 2, 3, 4, 5
+  - `go run cmd/ugotnews/main.go read -o ./articles.json -j -f ./tmp/news.json 1, 2, 3, 4, 5`

+- **Clear Command**
+  The `clear` command clears the news service of all news stories The available flags are:

+  - `-f` : file location of the backup file

+  Some Example commands you can use are:

+  - `go run cmd/ugotnews/main.go clear`
+  - `go run cmd/ugotnews/main.go clear news_service.json`

 ## Examples